RobertRingel/LearningTasks4Programming/Python/DataStructures/Tuple/NobleMetalDealing.md

 Read and run the given code in order to get an understanding of the implementation.

 Write a similar program to analize a noble metal deal transcation log.
-Draw a documentation for the data structure used in your code.
+Draw a sketch as documentation for the data structure used in your code.
 Write the program, test it and do not forget to write comments to the code.

 ``` python